wijet/simple_enumerations/README.markdown

 ==================

 Provides simple and clean enumerations system for rails apps.
-Enumerations are defined in one file and stored in the database as strings.
+Enumerations are defined in one file and stored in the database, as strings.

 Installation
 ============